Written by Russell Jones, edited by Jeff Campbell

 A kitchen backsplash, or splashback as it is sometimes called can create an instant wow factor.

-If you can’t afford to change your entire kitchen or have your cupboards replaced, just upgrading your backsplash can make a big difference to the overall look of your kitchen.
+If you can’t afford a complete kitchen refurbishment, just upgrading your backsplash can make a big difference to the overall look of your kitchen.

 Aside from bathroom remodels, kitchen remodels are the other investment in your home that really pays off when you sell it!